mathjax/MathJax-docs/misc/faq.rst

    `These
    instructions <http://www.wikihow.com/Clear-Your-Browser's-Cache>`__
    tell you how to clear your cache on the major browsers.
--  Have you turned of other extensions and plugins in your browser, and restarted it?
+-  Have you turned off other extensions and plugins in your browser, and restarted it?
 -  Have a look at the math rendering examples on `www.mathjax.org <https://www.mathjax.org>`__ to see if you experience